CONVERTING PARROTS TO A HEALTHY FRESH FOOD DIET

 by Sally Blanchard

 I am convinced that just about every parrot can be converted to a healthier diet if his or her caregivers perseveres.
-I have known parrots that have been on bad diets for over 30-40 years and are still alive who have been converted to a fresh foods diet.
+I have known parrots that have been on bad diets for over 30-40 years and are luckily still alive who have been converted to a fresh foods diet.
 It may take only a few days or it can take a few months, but they kept introducing new foods until their parrots ate them.
 Instead of giving up after trying a new food a few times, people need to find a way that their parrot will eat healthy fresh foods.
-OK is is easier to shovel seed or pellets into their dishes, but these are really not healthy foods.
-I don’t understand how people can keep their parrots on substandard seed or even a highly processed pellet only or near total diets and excuse it by declaring, "My bird won’t eat that." after they try to get their bird to eat a new food once or twice.
+OK is easier to shovel seed or pellets into their dishes, but these are really not healthy foods.
+To me, it is criminal for breeders and bird shops to wean their babies to a pellet/seed only diet.
+This is especially true of parrot-family birds that tend to be difficult to change to a healthy fresh food diet like budgies, grass parakeets, cockatiels and even some cockatoos.
+I don’t understand how people can keep their parrots on substandard seed or even a highly processed pellet only or near-total diets and excuse it by declaring, "My bird won’t eat that." after they try to get their bird to eat a new food once or twice.
 The cliche follows: If I had a dollar for every time I have heard that in about 43 years, I would be bird watching in Australia right now!

 The following are techniques that work:

-» Take the time to go to the File section in this group and read the 3 other articles on this website that deal with Nutrition.
-They will give you a good idea what foods are healthy for your parrot and the balance these foods should have in a nutritious diet.
+» Take the time to go to the other nutrition articles on this website that are listed at the end of this article and read the other articles on this website that deal with Nutrition.
+They will give you a good idea of what foods are healthy for your parrot and the balance these foods should have in a nutritious diet.

-» Cooking for your parrot can actually be fun ... maybe not everyday but at least a few times a week.
-Your can also make a big batch and freeze the food in portion sized for your parrots.
+» Cooking for your parrot can actually be fun ... maybe not every day but at least a few times a week.
+You can also make a big batch and freeze the food in portion size for your parrots.
 The rest of the week you can give them cut up veggies and fruits as part of their fresh diet.
 You can certainly use cooking mixes for parrots.
 When I serve a cooking mix, I always add mashed sweet potato, carrots, winter squash, chopped greens or carrot baby food after it cools down.
 This guarantees vitamin A in the diet since cooking can destroy this vitamin.
-Vitamin A is also not stable in pellets and is one of the most important nutrients in a parrots and one that is sadly lack in many parrots with malnutrition.
+Vitamin A is also not stable in pellets and is one of the most important nutrients in a parrots diet and one that is sadly lacking in many parrots with malnutrition.

 » A seed-only or pellet-only, or predominantly seed/pellet diet is nutritional abuse.
 Feeding only seed or pellets is a "death" diet no matter what anyone says in their seed mix/pellet advertising or packaging.
 Parrot owners should not rely on the nutrition provided by seed or pellets as the base of their bird’s diet.
 A quality seed mix can be a small treat in a healthy, varied diet but should never be considered anywhere the main source of nutrition.
 Converting parrots from a predominantly seed or pellet diet to nutritious fresh foods and mashes combined with TOPS Parrot Food (http://topsparrotfood.com/) as no more than 30% of the diet.
 TOPS is the best pellet you can feed because it doesn't have all the questionable ingredients that other pellets have like soy, corn, peanuts, Menadione, artificial food coloring and other questionable chemicals that I wouldn't feed to squirrels outside.
 If a parrot caregiver read and researched the ingredients in just about all pellets, they would never feed them to their parrots.